bbuckle1959/SatX/ACKNOWLEDGMENTS.md

 | [**FCC IBFS**](https://www.fcc.gov/international-bureau-filing-system) | US earth-station license coordinates |
 | [**PeeringDB**](https://www.peeringdb.com/) | PoP facility locations for SpaceX ASNs |

 SatX ships a bundled snapshot in `src/data/ground-stations.json`.
-Refresh it with `npm run sync:ground-stations` before releases.
+Gateways and PoPs are shown on the globe when **Object type** is **Starlink**.
+Refresh the bundle with `npm run sync:ground-stations` before releases when you want the latest dataset.

 ## Desktop shell and backend (Rust)